-If new to a chiropractic sports massage there will be a little soreness for up to 48 hours afterward.
+If new to a chiropractic sports massage, there will be a little soreness for up to 48 hours afterward.
 There might also be a thirsty or weak feeling as the body works to remove toxins and begin the healing process.
 Taking a hot bath/shower and keeping the body hydrated will help the process.

 If experiencing knots in the muscles, a deep tissue massage could be the best option.
 This type of massage is designed to untangle knots, tightness, and soreness from a set of muscles caused by overexertion.
 However, a deep tissue massage could be part of the chiropractic sports massage treatment plan.

 Everyone goes through weight loss plateaus.
-In a review published in the Journal of the Academy of Nutrition and Dietetics, researchers found the individuals tend to level off around the 6-month mark.
+In a review published in the Journal of the Academy of Nutrition and Dietetics, researchers found that individuals tend to level off around the 6-month mark.
 The trials assessed eight different types of weight-loss programs that included:

 Massage Therapy Industry Fact Sheet.
-American Massage Therapy Association. https://www.amtamassage.org/infocenter/economic_industry-fact-sheet.html?src=navdropdown.
+American Massage Therapy Association. www.amtamassage.org/infocenter/economic_industry-fact-sheet.html?src=navdropdown.
 Released February 2017.
 Accessed May 17, 2017.

-We provide and present clinical collaboration with specialists from a wide array of disciplines.
+We provide and present clinical collaboration with specialists from various disciplines.
 Each specialist is governed by their professional scope of practice and their jurisdiction of licensure.
 We use functional health & wellness protocols to treat and support care for the injuries or disorders of the musculoskeletal system.

-Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*
+Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and directly or indirectly support our clinical scope of practice.*

-Our office has made a reasonable attempt to provide supportive citations and has identified the relevant research study or studies supporting our posts.
+Our office has reasonably attempted to provide supportive citations and has identified the relevant research study or studies supporting our posts.
 We provide copies of supporting research studies available to regulatory boards and the public upon request.

-We understand that we cover matters that require an additional explanation of how it may assist in a particular care plan or treatment protocol; therefore, to further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez or contact us at 915-850-0900.
+We understand that we cover matters that require an additional explanation of how it may assist in a particular care plan or treatment protocol; therefore, to further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez, DC, or contact us at 915-850-0900.